-Major Characteristics of British India Demographics:
+Demographic Characteristics of British India

-High Level of Birth and Death Rate: Number of children born per thousand people in a year defines the birth rate.
-The number of people dying per thousand people in a year defines the death rate.
-British India demographics exhibit very high levels of birth rates as well as death rates.
+Birth and Death Rates - While birth rate is defined as the number of children per thousand people in a year and death rate is defined as the number of people dying per thousand people in a year.
+British India had high rates for both these categories.

 Bad Death Facilities - Due to lack of access to public health facilities, mortality rates were naturally high.
 Famines, droughts, air and water-borne diseases added to the increasing troubles.